kluctl/kluctl/docs/sealed-secrets.md

 Sealed secrets are stored together with hashes of all individual secret entries.
 These hashes are then used to avoid unnecessary re-sealing in future [seal](./commands.md#seal) invocations.
 If you want to force re-sealing, use the [--force-reseal](./commands.md#seal) option.

+Hashing of secrets is done with bcrypt and the cluster id as salt.
+The cluster id is currently defined as the sha256 hash of the cluster CA certificate.
+This will cause re-sealing of all secrets in case a cluster is set up from scratch (which causes key from the sealed secrets operator to get wiped as well).

 # Clusters and namespaces
 Sealed secrets are usually only decryptable by one cluster, simply because each cluster has its own set of randomly